indutny/blog.ng/src/d.sea-of-nodes.md

 ## Control Flow Graph

-We just used some form of [data-flow analysis][9] to figure out information from the program, to be able to make safe assumptions about how it could be optimized.
+We just used some form of [data-flow analysis][9] to extract information from the program.
+This allows us to make safe assumptions about how it could be optimized.

 This _data-flow representation_ is very useful in many other cases too.
 The only